 Annual Pension Compliance

 When you commence a Pension (SABP or TRIS) there are additional compliance requirements for your SMSF.
 These include converting the Member's "Accumulation Account" to an "SABP Account" or a "TRIS Account" and tracking the movement in each of these "Accounting Accounts".
 In addition the earnings of the SMSF must also be prorated between each Member and in turn each Member’s "SABP"/"TRIS" and "Accumulation" Account to determine what portion of the SMSF earnings are taxable and what portion are tax free.
-Importantly ESUPERFUND attends to these compliance requirements for you absolutely FREE!
+ESUPERFUND attends to these compliance requirements for you at no additional cost.
 That is our annual fee does not change even if you commence a Pension.
 Please note that in some cases, an Actuary Certificate is required and the cost of an Actuary Certificate is not included in our annual fee.
 For more information on Actuarial Certificate, please click here.